“A life-changing film.”

 SALT SPRING, CANADA

-Making its Canadian Premiere at the Salt Spring Film Festival, Trade Secret will screen at 12:30 pm on Saturday, February 28 and Sunday, March 1, for the festival’s deeply engaged Salt Spring Island audiences, known for their progressive outlook and strong environmental focus.
+Following its Canadian Premiere at the Salt Spring Film Festival on 28th Feb, Trade Secret will screen again on Sunday, March 1, for the festival’s deeply engaged Salt Spring Island audiences, known for their progressive outlook and strong environmental focus.

 BERGEN, NORWAY